How Much Does Uber Cost? A Detailed Guide

-On-cash or via the app is much appreciated.
-Bear in mind, if you elect to pay via the app, the charge will is then added to the total cost of the fare.
+Cash tips or tipping via the app is much appreciated.
+Bear in mind, if you elect to pay via the app, the charge is then added to the total cost of the fare.

 Combining the above factors will reveal your official fare amount.
 According to Uber, they use the following formula to calculate all fares:

 Having said that, it is important to keep in mind that the rates you receive will vary based on the type of vehicle you request.
 Now that you know, let’s break the calculations down even further.